-It is open secret that a steel storage shed is stronger than a wooden shed.
+It is an open secret that a steel storage shed is stronger than a wooden shed.
 Despite the fact that they are lightweight, metal sheds are tough enough to withstand harsh weather conditions.
 They can be used to store different items such as lawnmowers, bikes, garden tools, toys, cars, etc. Choosing the right shed can be a herculean task.
 Here is a review of the best metal sheds so as to make a good choice.